 A brief history of Christianity

 Jesus Christ founded Christianity in the first century in Jerusalem (Acts 2).
-The early Christian Church fled Jerusalem prior to the destruction of Jerusalem in A.D.
+The early Christian Church fled from Jerusalem prior to the destruction of Jerusalem in A.D.
 70. The Church was scattered (Acts 8:1) and eventually settled in cities throughout the Roman Empire, especially in Asia Minor (Turkey), Jordan and Syria.
 It was considered a sect of the Jews during the first and second centuries.
 Because of its Jewish roots and observances, it was heavily persecuted.

 Persecution of the early Christian communities continued until Emperor Constantine converted to Christianity in 324.
 The form of Christianity practiced by Constantine and the Roman Empire had already begun changing the original practices of the first-century Church.
 Yet the city of Jerusalem remained important to Constantine and the Roman church because of all the holy sites in and around the city.
-Constantine and the Roman emperors who followed him built several Christian churches and shrines in Jerusalem.
+Constantine and the Roman emperors who followed him built several Christian churches and shrines there.

 Numerous branches of Christianity developed from major and minor splits.
 The Orthodox Church and its patriarch split away from the Roman Catholic Church and the pope in 1054 because of political and doctrinal differences.
 In the 16th century, Martin Luther, upset at the corruption of the Catholic papacy, spearheaded a reformation movement that led to the development of Protestantism.